Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Subexponential growth of derivatives for unipotent elements

 \end{enumerate}

-To establish Proposition \ref{unipotentisgood}, we first show that the set $G_{\e,k}$ contains a positive proportion of $T_k$ if $k$ is large enough. \begin{proposition} For any $\delta > 0$, the set $G_{\e,k}$ has at least $(1- \delta)|T_k|$ elements for every sufficiently large $k$. \end{proposition}
+To establish Proposition \ref{unipotentisgood}, we first show that the set $G_{\e,k}$ contains a positive proportion of $T_k$ when $k$ is large enough. \begin{proposition} For any $\delta > 0$, the set $G_{\e,k}$ has at least $(1- \delta)|T_k|$ elements for every sufficiently large $k$. \end{proposition}